Hans Hahn (mathematician): Biography

 Born in Vienna as the son of a higher government official of the K.K.
-Telegraphen-Korrespondenz Bureau (since 1946 named "Austria Presse Agentur"), in 1898 Hahn became a student at the Universität Wien starting with a study of law.
+Telegraphen-Korrespondenz Bureau, in 1898 Hahn became a student at the Universität Wien starting with a study of law.
 In 1899 he switched over to mathematics and spent some time at the universities of Strasbourg, Munich and Göttingen.
 In 1902 he took his Ph.D. in Vienna, on the subject "Zur Theorie der zweiten Variation einfacher Integrale".
 He was a student of Gustav von Escherich.

-He was appointed to the teaching staff (Habilitation) in Vienna in 1905.
-After 1905/1906 as a stand-in for Otto Stolz at Innsbruck and some further years as a Privatdozent in Vienna, he was nominated in 1909 Professor extraordinarius in Czernowitz, at that time a town within the empire of Austria.
+He was appointed to the teaching staff (habilitation) in Vienna in 1905.
+After 1905/1906 as a stand-in for Otto Stolz at the University of Innsbruck and some further years as a Privatdozent in Vienna, he was nominated in 1909 Professor extraordinarius in Czernowitz, at that time a town within the empire of Austria.
 After joining the Austrian army in 1915, he was badly wounded in 1916 and became again Professor extraordinarius, now in Bonn.
 In 1917 he was nominated a regular Professor there and in 1921 he returned to Vienna with this title, where he stayed until his rather early death in 1934 at the age of 54, following cancer surgery.